-This EMP provides a logical framework, proposed mitigation measures and management strategies for the exploration activities associated with the proposed project, in this way ensuring that the potential environmental and social impacts are mitigated and minimised as far as practically possible and that statutory and other legal obligations are adhered to and fulfilled.
+This EMP provides a logical framework, proposed mitigation measures and management strategies for the exploration activities associated with the proposed project to ensure potential environmental and social impacts are mitigated and minimised as far as practically possible and to ensure that statutory and other legal obligations are adhered to and fulfilled.
 Outlined in the EMP are the protocols, procedures and roles and responsibilities to ensure the management arrangements are effectively and appropriately implemented.

-This EMP forms an appendix to the environmental scoping report and has been based on the findings of the assessment; therefore, the environmental scoping report should be referred to for further information on the proposed project, assessment methodology, applicable legislation, and assessment findings.
+This EMP forms an appendix to the environmental scoping report and is based on the findings of the assessment; therefore, the environmental scoping report should be referred to for further information on the proposed project, assessment methodology, applicable legislation, and assessment findings.